 In a nutshell: Smart.fm is a free, web-based flash card service.
 If you crack the nutshell open to get a look at the details of how it works, though, it’s far better than that.
 Here, let the official Smart.fm video introduction explain what I mean.

-Note: They have rebranded altogether since this was originally posted on my old blog.
-The video was taken down and the service has a new name.
-They don’t seem to have a video anymore, but their features page can be found here.
+Note: The video was taken down after the rebrand.
+They don’t seem to have a video anymore, but the company has a features page.

 Smart.fm is not the only software based on spaced repetition.
 It does, however, have a few advantages over the other ones I’ve tried.